Standish Neighbourhood Plan – The Final Plan

 In autumn, 2017, Standish Voice conducted a six-week consultation on the original draft plan – called Regulation 14 consultation – and 210 responses were received.
 Standish Voice would like to thank all those who responded.

-All these submissions were considered ahead of producing the Final Draft Plan.
+All these submissions, observations and suggestions from Wigan Council and others were considered ahead of producing the Final Draft Plan.
 The original draft plan was changed after this consultation to create the Final Draft Plan.
-How the original draft plan was altered is set out in a table in the Consultation Statement (see below).

 Highlights of the draft plan include policies to: